-Our visitors have voted that there is very little chance of this occupation being replaced by robots/AI.
-This is further validated by the automation risk level we have generated, which suggests a 1.3% chance of automation.
+Our visitors have voted there's a minimal chance this occupation will be automated.
+This assessment is further supported by the calculated automation risk level, which estimates 1.3% chance of automation.

 The number of 'Anthropologists and Archeologists' job openings is expected to rise 6.1% by 2031

-'Anthropologists and Archeologists' are paid 35.3% higher than the national median wage, which stands at $45,760
+'Anthropologists and Archeologists' were paid 38.1% higher than the national median wage, which stood at $46,310

-This represents around 0.005% of the employed workforce across the country.
+This represents around < 0.001% of the employed workforce across the country

 Study the origin, development, and behavior of human beings.
 May study the way of life, language, or physical characteristics of people in various parts of the world.
 May engage in systematic recovery and examination of material evidence, such as tools or pottery remaining from past human cultures, in order to determine the history, customs, and living habits of earlier civilizations.